Compare Refinance Rates Today

 You might get better loan terms.
 Shortening or lengthening the loan repayment term or type of loan can also be beneficial if you own commercial real estate.
 For example, if you currently have an adjustable-rate loan, refinancing into a fixed-rate loan may help provide more stability in your payments if rates were to go up.

 You might avoid a hefty balloon payment.
-Balloon payments, which are large, lump-sum payments for the remainder of a loan amount, are an option for commercial loans.
-The reason is that commercial loans often have shorter repayment periods than traditional mortgages — usually five to 10 years — and are amortized over shorter periods, leaving a large payment left when the loan comes due.
+Balloon payments (large, lump-sum payments for the remainder of a loan amount) are an option for commercial loans.
+The reason is that commercial loans often have shorter repayment periods than traditional mortgages — usually five to 10 years — and are amortized over shorter periods, leaving a large payment when the loan comes due.
 Refinancing commercial real estate can help you avoid making such a big payment at one time.

 You can borrow money tax-free with a cash-out refinance.
 With a cash-out refinance on a commercial property loan, you borrow more money than you currently owe and get the difference between the two loan amounts in cash.
-Many commercial real estate investors use the cash to either make improvements to the property or buy new investment properties.
+Many commercial real estate investors use the cash to make improvements or buy new investment properties.

 Cons

 You’ll pay hefty upfront costs.
-Just like when you took out your loan the first time, refinancing a commercial property will come with closing costs.
+Just like when you took out your original loan, refinancing a commercial property will come with closing costs.
 Make sure that the savings from your new loan will outweigh the cost of any fees you’ll pay up front.

 You may not be able to refinance all types of commercial property loans.
 The rules about which commercial property loans can be refinanced are complex and subject to change.
 Check in with your lender to see if your current loan program has any restrictions.